-Moshe, aka.
-Mr. YooWho, is the founder of Clowns Without Borders-USA as well as the ambassador for CWB-International.
+Moshe Cohen, a.k.a.
+Mr. YooWho, is the founder of Clowns Without Borders-USA.
 Since 1987, he has performed in Burma/Myanmar, Kosovo, South Africa, Nepal, Guatemala, Haiti, Croatia, Chiapas (Mexico), Sudan and Baton Rouge, LA.
 Moshe performs and teaches internationally.
-Over the past 25 years, he has given over 2000 performances in thirty plus countries.
+Over the past 25 years, he has given over 2000 performances in over 30 countries.
 He teaches workshops exploring the expression of personal humor through physical theater and contemporary clown.

-David Lichtenstein has been a professional performer specializing in street, clown, and variety theater for 25 years.
-He has performed various versions of his one-person Leapin’ Louie Comedy Shows at festivals, theaters, and other events in 28 different countries across five continents.
-He’s also part of Wanderlust Circus in Portland and he has written reading encouragement and science themed shows that he performs at tons of schools and libraries.
-He has organized and performed on several Clowns Without Borders expeditions in Chiapas, Guatemala, Haiti, South Africa, and Palestine.
-And he hosts great CWB fundraisers in Portland, Oregon.
-His wife Lisa Loving, a journalist, does even cooler stuff.
+David Lichtenstein has been a professional performer specializing in street, clown, and variety theater for over 25 years.
+He has performed his one-person Leapin’ Louie Comedy Show at festivals, theaters, and other events in 28 different countries across five continents.
+He’s also part of Wanderlust Circus in Portland and he has written reading encouragement- and science-themed shows that he performs at tons of schools and libraries.

-As an international educator and advocate for the arts, Dianna enjoys spending time to support CWB!
+Dianna Hahn is an international educator and advocate for the arts.
 Dianna has worked with a range of organizations developing international programs and training volunteers, students and educators for these experiences.
-She is currently the Director of Global Routes, an organization that offers authetic cross-cultural service learning programs for high school and Gap Year students.
-She has taught second grade, au paired in Paris, led students to explore the Caribbean, studied traditional tattooing in Samoa and most recently began dabbling in floral design.
+She currently works with Global Routes, an organization that offers authentic cross-cultural service learning programs for high school and Gap Year students.
 She has a masters in International Education from the School For International Training.
-While not a clown, she loves to be silly and laugh, which is a nice perk of working with so many who clown around!

-She has spent 23 years fighting for social and economic justice in the U.S. and internationally working on trade, development, and electoral issues and their social ramifications.
-Anne Olivia received her degree from Portland State University, was a Carnegie Mellon Fellow (Public Policy and International Affairs), and Studied in Barcelona at the Academy of Liberal Arts.
-She has worked in and with numerous non profits over the years, consulting, creating fundraising programs, and organizing with labor and community groups.
-She is a proud aunt and dedicated to improving the world her nieces, nephews, and all children will grow up in.
+Anne Olivia Eldred has spent years fighting for social and economic justice in the U.S. and internationally, working on trade, development, and electoral issues and their social ramifications.
+Anne Olivia received her degree from Portland State University, was a Carnegie Mellon Fellow (Public Policy and International Affairs), and studied in Barcelona at the Academy of Liberal Arts.
+She has worked in and with numerous non-profits over the years, consulting, creating fundraising programs, and organizing with labor and community groups.